Project Overview

 Validation Methods

-- Focus groups with new, experienced, and occasional authors
+- Focus groups spanning new, experienced, and occasional authors

-- Gathering continuous feedback throughout the development process
+- Continuous feedback loops throughout the development process

 Key Findings & Iterations

-- Authors required more contextual guidance than we initially provided.
+- Authors needed more contextual guidance than initially scoped.

-- Implementing progressive disclosure was essential for managing complex components.
+- Progressive disclosure proved essential for managing complex components.

-- Consistency in terminology had a greater impact than we had anticipated.
+- Terminology consistency had a significantly greater impact than anticipated.

-- Defining required fields and content limits improved data quality.
+- Clearly defined required fields and content limits measurably improved data quality.

 Solution & Results